 This post may contain affiliate links.

-- denim jeans
+- gray denim Levi jeans (bag exterior)

-- men’s button-up shirt
+- men’s button-up dress shirt (bag lining)

-- 2 1/2 yards 1″ cotton strapping/webbing
+- 2 1/2 yards 1″ cotton strapping/webbing (for the straps and grab handle)

-- 2 1/2 yards 1/2″ grosgrain ribbon
+- 2 1/2 yards 1/2″ grosgrain ribbon (added as an accent on the straps and handle)

-- regular weight coordinating thread
+- regular weight coordinating thread (for the construction of the lining)

-- medium – heavyweight fusible interfacing (like Pellon SF 101)
+- medium – heavyweight fusible interfacing (like Pellon SF101)

 - iron-on temporary fusible tape